-The beauty of hand sewing lies in the precision.
+The beauty of hand sewing lies in precision.
 You can really control where you are going to put those stitches.
 There is no doubt that it will take longer than a sewing machine but when the machine is out of action or when you simply want to do some detailed work you need to know these basics.

 Backstitch is your number one stitch.
-How do you spot it on a fabric?
+How do you spot it on fabric?
 It looks perfect and neat from the top, with a seemingly continuous line.
 However, from underneath the stitches look like they are double-spaced.
-This is really one stitch that you should have in your skill set.
+This is really one stitch that you should have in your skillset.
 The great news is that perfect sewing like this is relatively easy to master.
 All you need is some simple thread and a standard universal needle.
 Practice on a spare bit of fabric before you commit to your project piece.

 Start by inserting the needle from the underside of the fabric and pull the thread through until you feel the knot meeting the fabric edge.
 Bring the needle back, approximately 3-4mm and insert it through the topside of the fabric.
 Then simply put the needle in through the end of the first stitch and out a stitch ahead continuing until you run out of fabric to work with!
 The backstitch is a strong and reliable stitch.
-For that reason it should be your stitch of choice when putting hems together on garments.
+For that reason, it should be your stitch of choice when putting hems together on garments.

 Do you need to put two pieces of fabric together quickly?
 Then you need to baste!

 Basting is the technique of choice when you need to put a quick hem together but when you are not sure of the total length and so don’t want to commit to a permanent stitch.
-It’s kind of like a marking your fabric.
+It’s kind of like marking your fabric.

 Basting is a really simple technique and great news for those of us with little skill and time.
 There is no need to be detailed or to be a perfectionist – all you need to do is secure the fabric – you don’t need to worry about the look of the stitch.
-Get a standard needle and threat together.
+Get a standard needle and thread together.
 You can do away with the knot on the thread – it will make it easier for you when you pull them out at the end anyway.
 Simply insert the needle and start creating simple stitches, about 1 inch long.
 Secure the end with a loose knot – you don’t want your hard work to fall out!

 A running stitch is your saviour!
 When you have been saddled with clothing repairs you simply need to enlist the running stitch to help you out.
 Just like the others, this is really simple to master.